What is Port Forwarding and How to Port Forward in 2023

 - Follow the VPN's directions for implementing port forwarding.
 The VPN itself may provide manual or automated (UPnP) port forwarding.

-Most VPNs (and definitely those on our “best of” lists, such as Surfshark and PrivateVPN) offer intuitive interfaces and detailed guides to help you adjust their features.
+Most VPNs (and definitely those on our "best of" lists, such as PrivateVPN) offer intuitive interfaces and detailed guides to help you adjust their features.
 They also tend to offer helpful customer support, user forums, and FAQs.